-Form 706-NA must be filed at:
+File Form 706-NA at the following address.

-Internal Revenue Service Center Cincinnati, OH 45999
+Department of the Treasury Internal Revenue Service Center Cincinnati, OH 45999

 Penalties

 The law provides for penalties for both late filing of returns and late payment of tax unless there is reasonable cause for the delay.
 There are also penalties for willful attempts to evade or defeat payment of tax.